Geodan/nginx-revproxy/README.md

     ./build.sh
     ./start.sh

-    # nginx is now listening on http://localhost:8081 and https://localhost:8043
+    # nginx is now listening on http://localhost:8081 and https://localhost:8043 with a valid (but self-signed) certificate

 # Todo
-* create build.bat and start.bat for windows
 * create examples for use on port 80 and 443, auto-restart, combine with UFW